 Someone trying to decide which saucepan they should buy.

 Understanding the user intent, remaining in the context of the discussion, and providing the users exactly what they need are some of the crucial components of Conversational AI and they need to be constantly optimized.
 Machine learning makes this easier for conversational AI by using valuable insights from past conversations to shape future conversations.
-Conversational AI solutions are advancing rapidly, and continue to become more humanistic – to the extent that someday chats between conversational AI and humans will become indistinguishable and that day is fast approaching.
+Conversational AI customer service solutions are advancing rapidly, and continue to become more humanistic – to the extent that someday chats between conversational AI customer service solutions and humans will become indistinguishable and that day is fast approaching.